funilrys/PyFunceble/docs/usage/from-travis-ci.rst

 From a Travis CI container
 ==========================

-As we offer an argument named :code:`--travis` to activate the usage of PyFunceble in a Travis CI instance, we document here what you need to know!
+As we offer an argument named :code:`--ci` to activate the usage of PyFunceble in a Travis CI instance, we document here what you need to know!

 Configuration
 -------------